 Wait – you haven’t been to Gettysburg since you were in school?
 Or perhaps since when your kids were in school?
 It’s time to reconnect with Gettysburg and see what’s new!

-Start your vacation getting acquainted with Gettysburg at the Gettysburg Diorama where you can see the entire 6,000-acre battlefield in 3-D miniature as you hear the story of the three-day battle and how it progressed.
+Begin your vacation by getting reacquainted with Gettysburg at the Gettysburg History Center where you can see the entire 6,000-acre battlefield in 3-D miniature as you hear the story of the three-day battle and how it progressed.
 Be sure to check out the Gettysburg National Military Park Museum & Visitors Center which offers a featured film “A New Birth of Freedom” and the restored “Battle of Gettysburg” cyclorama painting – the largest painting in the country depicting the third day’s battle.
 Don’t miss the museum portion, where the story of the Battle and the war is told through 12 galleries that include artifacts, interactive exhibits and additional films.

-After the history, grab some lunch.
-Check out the Blue Parrot Bistro for some tasty sandwiches or a quiche.
-If you are looking for a little variety, try the new Savor Gettysburg Food Tour offered each weekend – it is a great way to try out several restaurants and discover the streets of Gettysburg.
+After the history, grab some lunch at one of our mouthwatering restaurants.
+If you are looking for a little variety, try the Savor Gettysburg Food Tour – it is a great way to try out several restaurants and discover the streets of Gettysburg.
 Afterward, explore the countryside.

-Everyone knows Gettysburg’s Civil War history, but did you know of our rich agriculture – including wineries?
-Get started with the Gettysburg Wine and Fruit Trail that will take you to various wineries, orchards, and markets.
-Stay long enough and you can enjoy dinner at one of our unique dining options like Hickory Bridge Farm – its family style, so go hungry.
+Everyone knows Gettysburg’s Civil War history, but did you know of our rich agriculture?
+Countryside farm markets are scattered throughout the county.
+The apples, grapes, wheat and hops we grow here are also turned into flavorful craft beverages.
+Journey along the Adams County Pour Tour to sample some of these luscious libations, meet the beverage makers and earn prizes along the way.
+Stay long enough and you can enjoy dinner at one of our unique dining options like Hickory Bridge Farm Restaurant – it’s family style, so go hungry.